Social problems at school can be devastating for our kids. How can we teach them to build each other up instead of tearing each other down?

 When it comes to friendship issues, kids tend to be impulsive.
 Adolescents operate predominantly from their amygdala.
 That’s the part of the brain devoted to instinct and emotion.
 It develops very early in life.
 The rational, thinking part of the brain that understands consequences doesn’t develop to an adult state until the mid-twenties.

-That gap in development means that often our kids are acting impulsively, and they need our guidance.
-That doesn’t mean we should rescue them from conflict situations.
-It means, notice their competency gaps and help to fill them.
+That gap in development means often our kids are acting impulsively, and they need our guidance.
+We need to notice their competency gaps and help to fill them.
 It’s all about learning and growing.
+Perhaps the greatest skill we can teach is the pause.

 If we could teach our kids to pause, breathe, and think before acting or speaking, we could make all the difference.
 This clip from Rebecca Sparrow is a great one to show children.
 In it, she states that ‘high school is all about five-minute moments and what we do in those moments determines who we are’.